dr-mushtaq/Academic-writing/Research Paper/METHODS.md

 - The manuscript should provide more details about the features and make it understandable to readers.
 - No technical details about the used techniques are provided in the paper.
 - IN the Materials & Methods phase, needs to describe the approaches and logic that the authors have used.
+- The manuscript lacks sufficient detail regarding model tuning and experimental control.
+Most models appear to be run with default parameters, which limits the strength of performance comparisons.
+Please provide clarification on the data splitting strategy (e.g., stratified 10-fold cross-validation), random seed control, and whether data leakage was prevented.
+- Hyperparameter tuning should be performed or justified, particularly for deep learning models that are sensitive to configuration
+- Class Imbalance and Performance Metrics The dataset exhibits strong class imbalance, especially in the "Minimal" and "Minor" injury classes, which most models fail to classify accurately.
+While SMOTE is mentioned, its impact is not evaluated, and no alternative balancing strategies are tested.Include per-class metrics (precision, recall, F1) for a more comprehensive evaluation, and report macro/micro averages.
+Consider using additional sampling techniques or cost-sensitive methods to improve minority class performance.
+-  Dataset Compatibility and Generalisability.
+The KSI and RTA datasets differ in structure, duration, and geographical context.
+Direct comparison should be supported by a harmonisation strategy or limitations clearly acknowledged.
+-  Include a discussion on cultural, infrastructural, and policy differences that may affect the generalizability of findings.

 ### References
 -[How to Write the Title, Abstract, and Introduction of a Research Paper](https://chatgpt.com/c/68e8b628-d3cc-8323-be94-ff1f488784a2)